GovReady/continuous-ato-kit/centos7-cak1-baseline/README.md

 We had these goals:

-* Favor demo-ability over actual hardening of the **Target Application Server** -- after all this is a demo, not a production deployment.
+* Favor demo-ability over actual hardening -- after all this is a demo, not a production deployment.
-* Have the demo flow quickly and smoothly -- ideally, with a 100% green scan result.
+* Have an executive demo that flows quickly and smoothly and simulates a 100% green scan result.
-* Fixing issues due to the scan running within a Docker container may be out of scope.
+* Fixing all scan configuration issues due running within a Docker Community Edition container is out of scope.

 We took two approaches: